Svetoslav Kovachev: Loan to Dunav

 In June 2018, Kovachev was loaned to Dunav Ruse, although he spend the pre-season camp with Ludogorets first team.
 He made his debut for the team in the first league match of the season against Vitosha Bistritsa on 20 July 2018, assisting for the only goal for Dunav.

 On 4 November 2018 he scored his first goal for the team in First League, netting the second goal for the 3:0 win over Vitosha Bistritsa.

 Arda Kardzhali

 Kovachev joined Arda Kardzhali on a year long loan on 6 January 2020.
 He returned to Ludogorets team in end of December 2020, having a contract with Razgrad team until July 2021, which he didn't extend.
-In February 2021 he signed a 3 year pre-contract with Arda, from July 2021, leaving him out of Ludogorets team until end of the season.
+In February 2021 he signed a 3-year pre-contract with Arda, from July 2021, leaving him out of Ludogorets team until end of the season.

+Loan to Akhmat Grozny

+On 3 August 2023, Kovachev joined Russian Premier League club Akhmat Grozny on a season-long loan with an option to buy.

+On 8 July 2025, Kovachev's contract with Akhmat was mutually terminated.